ManuelSuarez3D/MyHaikus_ManuelSuarez3D/README.md

 - Login Credentials: Use the following credentials for login management (or register):
   - Username: Manny | Password: 12345678
   - Username: MarcoPolo | Password: 12345678

+# Documentation
+### Back-end
+- DocFX: Run docfx serve _site in the command prompt from the main project folder.
+### Front-end
+- Compodoc: Run npx compodoc -s in the command prompt from the main client app folder.
+-
+# Unit Tests
+### Back-end
+- Run tests from Test Explorer in Visual Studio.
+### Front-end
+- Run ng test in the command prompt from the main project folder to execute tests.

 # Features
 - User Authorization: Secure access control for different user roles.